 Aunt Sally is played by throwing timber batons at a wooden skittle (known as a doll or dolly) on top of a post.
 Some have suggested that Aunt Sally goes back at least as far as the 17C.
 However, the earliest references to the term "Aunt Sally" only go back to the mid 1800s.

 The Play of Skittles by Francis Hayman c.
 1735 - 1745

-There are two 14th century manuscripts which show a game called club kayles (from the French "quilles" or skittles) which depict a skittles game in which one skittle is bigger, differently shaped, and in most cases positioned so as to be the most difficult to knock over.
+The 2 14th century manuscripts show a game called club kayles (from the French "quilles" or skittles) which depict a skittles game in which one skittle is bigger, differently shaped, and in most cases positioned so as to be the most difficult to knock over.
 The throwers, in the pictures, are about to launch a long club-like object at the skittles underarm.
 Many skittles varieties of today still feature this extra large kingpin".
 Aunt Sally may be a development of skittles whereby this "Kingpin" became the sole interest of the game and the other skittles were dispensed with.